 - reducing the risk of cardiovascular disease in women

-Although cafestol and kahweol can have a negative effect on cholesterol, they may also provide some health benefits.
+Although cafestol and kahweol can have a negative effect on cholesterol, they may provide some health benefits.

 While coffee does not contain cholesterol, it can affect cholesterol levels.
 The diterpenes in coffee